 The official AMP plugin gives you only a basic AMP template for your site.

-That means if you want to make the AMP version of your site unique, you’ll need to customize your AMP pages.
-The plugin also adds a standard meta tag in the head of your normal pages telling Google and other AMP handlers that the AMP version of that page is available.
+That means, if you want to make the AMP version of your site unique, you’ll need to customize your AMP pages.
+The plugin also adds a standard meta tag in the header of your regular pages, telling Google and other AMP handlers that the AMP version of that page is available.

 After activating the Glue plugin, go to SEO » AMP » Design.
-Then, make any customizations you want on your AMP pages.
+Then, make any customizations you want to your AMP pages.

-Keep in mind that you shouldn’t add AMP specific tracking code in this plugin or else it will interfere with tracking and skew your data of AMP pages.
+Keep in mind that you shouldn’t add AMP-specific tracking code in this plugin, or else it will interfere with Google Analytics’ tracking and skew your data of AMP pages.

-We hope this guide helped you to properly set up Google AMP on your WordPress site.
+We hope this guide helped you to set up Google AMP on your WordPress site properly.

-If you liked this article, you may also want to read how to set up Google Optimize the easy way.
+If you liked this article, you might also want to read how to set up Google Optimize the easy way.